AbuTaoheed/Youtube-Analysis/README.md

 7. Does number of puctuations in video titles have impact on views? (using the string.punctuation package)

 ## Data Analysis
-1. What type of sentiments are expressed in comments?
+1. Analyzing sentiments expressed in comments?
 ```
 from textblob import TextBlob
 polarity = []